HotDocs Interviews Overview

 Overview

-The interview is the name for the part of the user interface presented to the template user within an internet browser.
+The interview is the name for the part of the user interface presented to the template user within a web browser.
 The interview itself has five distinct areas:

 You can find a complete description of the interview here.